 Dave Ramsey has helped a lot of people, and his approach might work for you.
 And if it does, use it.
 Use whatever works to help yourself transform your financial situation.

-But if you want to learn how to take control of your finances and create your own relationship to money — one that is informed, empowered, and feels good, and isn't just applying blanket strategies that might not actually fit for you and your situation — then come watch our free training, Think Like an Investor.
+But if you want to learn how to take control of your finances and create your own relationship to money — one that is informed, empowered, and feels good, and isn't just applying blanket strategies that might not actually fit for you and your situation — then come watch our free training, Master Your money.

 A Weekly Sip of Our Best Advice